 Each college is asked to email the name of its awardee(s) by noon on March 13, 2020 to Sue Laford, firstname.lastname@example.org, so that the awardees can by recognized at the Faculty Honors Event Program, and included in the Commencement Program.

-If you have any questions please contact Sue Laford by phone at 545-5142 or by email.
+If you have any questions please contact Sue Laford by email or phone her at 545-5142.